OSMCha/osmcha-frontend/ABOUT.md

 changeset and understand the diff of modifications in the OSM data.

-For this purpose, OSMCha offers an interface similar to OpenStreetMap but with additional tools such as [changeset-map](https://github.com/osmlab/changeset-map) to visualise the edits, information about the mapper, other information related to the changeset and OSM user history that can help the reviewer identify a problematic edits on OSM.
+For this purpose, OSMCha offers an interface similar to OpenStreetMap but with additional tools to visualise the edits, information about the mapper, other information related to the changeset and OSM user history that can help the reviewer identify a problematic edits on OSM.
 For a deep-dive into what a problematic edit is on OSM, please refer to our guide on